pokarats/CoDER/README.md

 We experimented with Knowledge Graph Embeddings (KGE) on the existing baseline LAAT model for the CUI input type.
 Our goal is to investigate if KGE pre-training and its relational information improve ICD-9 classification using CUIs as input in comparison to the baseline W2V embedding.
-This aims to answer one of our research questions: whether graph/ hierachical/relational information in the embedding (e.g. KGE) space is beneficial to this task.
+This aims to answer one of our research questions: **whether hierachical or relational information in the embedding (e.g. KGE) space is beneficial to this task.**

 Another extension is to investigate graph structure in the encoder part of the pipeline.
 We experimented with using a GNN model instead of the LSTM-based encoder in the LAAT baseline model.